 Transition to experiments

-After a pre-school course of this kind, books on science and technology should be gradually introduced.
-Here also practice, demonstration and actual experiments should precede the study of theories.
+After a preschool course of this kind, books on science and technology should be gradually introduced.
+Here practice, demonstration, and actual experiments should precede the study of theories.

 The study of science and technology has an educative and disciplinary influence on the mind and is of far-reaching importance.
 It fosters a realistic attitude towards life.
 And is also the enemy of superstition.
 A scientist depends on the powers of observation, the reason for his knowledge of the truth.
 By applying his reason to observed facts before believing in anything, he acquires patience and diligence.
 He thus lays the foundation of true knowledge.

 The study of science and technology acts as a constant urge to acquire knowledge.
-It deepens our sense of curiosity in the environment.
-The more we know of the secrets of nature, the more we realized how much remains unknown.
+It deepens our sense of curiosity about the environment.
+The more we know of the secrets of nature, the more we realize how much remains unknown.
 We are learning as much of the secrets of the atoms in space as of the molecular cells in the living organism.